 - Add all of the salad ingredients to a large bowl or divide evenly between 4 individual bowls.

 - Sprinkle with black sesame seeds.
-Serve with the dressing on the side.
+Serve!

 - You can use a colander or fine mesh strainer to drain the kimchi.
 Reserve the kimchi brine for other recipes!